Request a Training in Your Community

-Trainings are typically with one trainer and billed at $2,000 per day plus the cost of travel.
+Trainings are typically with one trainer and billed at $2,000 per day of training, a travel fee (equal to one half-day of training cost), curriculum, and the cost of travel.
 Some trainings, depending on the topic and trainer, are billed at $3,000 a day.
 Please contact us for details.

 Travel expenses and curriculum materials are extra.